Leofaber/EllipseMatching/README.md

 ## Inputs:

-* input1 e input 2: due files con estensione .ell che riportano un'ellisse per ogni riga descritta secondo 5 parametri:
+* input1 e input 2: .ell files that describe one ellipse per row.
+The ellipses are described according to five parameters:
   * center x
   * center y
   * a axis